ShannonMcKinney1/blog_posts/content/posts/why_bullet_journal.md

 ---

-You may be wondering about this trend of bullet journaling and if it is something you should get into!
-Well, I can tell you that it has changed my life for the better.
-And you don't have to put a ton of time and effort into each and every page.
-(Contrary to what you see online).
-Let me share my journey and offer it as inspiration for you to start your own.
+You may be wondering about the trend of bullet journaling and whether it's something worth trying.
+Well, I can tell you that it has transformed my life for the better.
+And the best part?
+You don’t need to spend hours perfecting every page (despite what you might see online).
+Let me share my journey and offer some inspiration to help you start your own bullet journal.

-I really started journaling in middle school with the little planners they gave us at the beginning of each new year.
-I loved these planners because they helped keep me organized with all my due dates for homework and projects.
+I first started journaling back in middle school with the small planners we were given at the beginning of each school year.
+I loved these planners because they helped me stay organized with all my due dates for homework and projects.
 I never missed a deadline!
-And I think that's where my love of planning and lists really started.
+I think this is where my love for planning and making lists truly began.

-Flash forward to high school, I started ***really*** getting into journaling.
-There was a time that I wrote a journal entry every day about what happened that day and my thoughts and feelings.
-Now, if you have the time and discipline to keep this up, I salute you.
-I kept this up for a year or two but then quickly got too busy to keep up with it.
-Daily journaling fell the the wayside.
-I also had a daily page that had my todos, schedule of events, and other notes and lists that I needed.
+Fast forward to high school, and I became ***really*** invested in journaling.
+There was a time when I wrote daily journal entries about what happened during the day, along with my thoughts and feelings.
+Now, if you have the time and discipline to keep this up, I truly salute you.
+I managed to maintain this habit for about a year or two, but eventually, life got busier, and daily journaling fell by the wayside.
+I also had a page each day for my to-dos, schedule, and other notes I needed to jot down.

-By the time I got to college, I wasn't really journaling.
-I kept a list of things I needed to do as tasks and dates in my google calendar.
-Until I won a drawing at a club event and got a bullet journal.
-This was the first time I had a bullet journal ( I was using lined paper journals up until now).
+By the time I reached college, I had stopped journaling altogether.
+I kept track of tasks and important dates in my Google calendar.
+Then, one day, I won a bullet journal in a club event drawing.
+This was my first introduction to bullet journaling (up until then, I had been using lined paper journals).

-This bullet journal changed the way I organized myself!
-I was able to use layouts and because there were no lines, I could make my own where I needed them!
-I loved this journal!
-In the beginning I only used it like you would use a planner.
-I did have a few pages for planning out projects and goals but it was almost completely functional.
+This bullet journal completely changed the way I organized my life!
+With its blank pages, I could create my own layouts instead of being restricted by lines.
+I loved it.
+In the beginning, I mainly used it as a planner.
+I did have a few pages for project planning and goal setting, but for the most part, it was purely functional.

-This changed just last year when I got my current journal.
-I started getting into bullet journal blogs and I saw the creative part of bullet journaling!
-I didn't know about the community centered around it.
-That's when I got into decorating and theming my pages.
+Things changed just last year when I got my current journal.
+I began exploring bullet journal blogs and discovered the creative side of bullet journaling!
+I didn’t know there was a whole community dedicated to it.
+That’s when I got into decorating and theming my pages.

-Bullet journaling has given me a creative outlet while also helping me organize my busy life.
-Writing things down also helps me remember important todo items or really anything I don't want to forget.
+Bullet journaling has given me a creative outlet while also helping me manage my busy life.
+Writing things down helps me remember important tasks and anything else I don’t want to forget.

-The best part about bullet journaling, for me, is the fact that it can be anything you want it to be!
-You can let the pages be messy lists and notes as long as it works for you!
-You don't have to worry about anyone seeing it but yourself.
-Then, if you do want something fun to look at, the very next page is a blank canvas.
-It is so low stress to start journaling as long as you don't set your expectations too high and try to make "the perfect" page.
+The best part about bullet journaling, for me, is that it can be whatever you want it to be.
+Your pages can be messy lists and notes, as long as they work for you!
+There’s no need to worry about anyone seeing it except yourself.
+And if you want something visually appealing, the very next page is a blank canvas.
+The key is to keep it low-stress—just don’t set your expectations too high or aim for "the perfect" page.

-I hope this post was inspiring and that you have decided to go on a journaling journey too!
+I hope this post has inspired you and encouraged you to start your own journaling journey!